Clemso7/aydenn/README.md

-Web site for Montreal recruitmrnt agency built with Django framework
+Web site for Montreal recruitment agency built with Django framework